Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \end{Theorem}

 We note that the conditions in Theorem \ref{thm:A-S-FF} are used in order to avoid the need for delta terms.
+The result could be stated for a less restricted class of characters, but would not appear as clean.
 Before proving Theorem \ref{thm:A-S-FF}, we require some additional results.
 We start by using our approach to obtain a finite field analogue of the Bailey cubic transformations.